Amet13/ODYSSEY/Sources/README.md

 ## Security Considerations

 - All automation runs locally on user's machine
-- No data is transmitted to external servers (except Telegram/IMAP when configured)
+- No data is transmitted to external servers (except IMAP when configured)
 - User consent required for all permissions
 - Secure network connections with App Transport Security
 - Input validation and sanitization throughout